mui/material-ui/docs/src/pages/customization/typography/typography-ru.md

 ![font-size](/static/images/font-size.gif) <!-- https://latex.codecogs.com/gif.latex?computed&space;=&space;specification&space;\frac{typography.fontSize}{14}&space;\frac{html&space;font&space;size}{typography.htmlFontSize} -->

-## HTML font size
+### HTML font size

 You might want to change the `<html>` element default font size.
 For instance, when using the [10px simplification](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/).
-We provide a `htmlFontSize` theme property for this use case.
-It's telling Material-UI what's the font-size on the `<html>` element is.
-It's used to adjust the `rem` value so the calculated font-size always match the specification.
+An `htmlFontSize` theme property is provided for this use case, which tells Material-UI what the font-size on the `<html>` element is.
+This is used to adjust the `rem` value so the calculated font-size always match the specification.

 ```js
 const theme = createMuiTheme({